rwba7567/odin-calculator/readme.md

-issue 6(fixed): integer overflow/underflow when used with commas issue 7 (fixed): commas and decimal point in one string causing issues. issue 8 (might not be a bug): "3 + 6 + =" results in 15 instead of 12. issue 9: numbers not formatting properly. (might be related to issue 7)
+issue 6(fixed): integer overflow/underflow when used with commas issue 7 (fixed): commas and decimal point in one string causing issues. issue 8 (might not be a bug): "3 + 6 + =" results in 15 instead of 12. issue 9 (fixed): numbers not formatting properly. (might be related to issue 7) issue 10 (fixed: More than 1 decimal point is allowed in display.